Debris Removal for properties affected by the Glass Fire

 - Applications and requirements for the County’s private debris removal process (for parcels in the unincorporated county)

-- Documents for the City of Santa Rosa’s process will be available on this webpage soon.
+- Documents for the City of Santa Rosa’s private debris removal process can be found online here.

 Frequently Asked Questions about Debris Removal